Controlling Markovianity with Chiral Giant Atoms

 On the other hand, the atomic population contribution to these field components is

 By plugging Eqs.~\eqref{eq:interf2} into Eq.~\eqref{eq:interf}, the delay contribution to the atomic amplitude turns out to be proportional to $\cos(\varphi_{c})$.
 Therefore, for $\varphi_c=\pi/2$ there is no delay contribution, and the atomic excitation decays exactly exponentially irrespectively of any distance between coupling points.
-This interference effect is illustrated in Fig.~\ref{mech}(a).

-Second, in the framework of collision models~\cite{ciccarello_quantum_2022}, the time-evolution of the atom and the waveguide is described as a sequence of discrete interactions (collisions) involving the system (the atom) and discretized field modes (referred to as ancillae or time bin modes).
+Second, in the framework of collision models~\cite{ciccarello_quantum_2022}, the time-evolution of the atom and the waveguide is described as a sequence of discrete interactions (collisions) involving the system (the atom) and discretized field modes (the ancillae or time bin modes).
 In the case of a giant atom, the interaction involves two separated ancillae, see Fig.~\ref{mech}(b).
 A non-Markovian behaviour typically arises due to the double interaction between the system and the same ancilla after a finite time.
-For a single giant atom with two legs ($L=2$), the coupling Hamiltonian \eqref{eq:int_ham} in interaction picture with respect to the waveguide and the atom reads
+For a two-legged giant atom, the coupling Hamiltonian \eqref{eq:int_ham} in interaction picture with respect to the waveguide and the atom reads